project-lux/lux-middletier/test/endpoints/README.md

         post-data
         put-data

-Found 24 test configurations across 1 files
+Found 72 test configurations across 1 files

 Test distribution by endpoint type:
-  get-search: 24 tests
+  get-search: 72 tests

 === DRY RUN SUMMARY ===
-Total tests found: 24
+Total tests found: 72
-Tests that would be executed: 24
+Tests that would be executed: 22
-Tests that would be skipped (disabled): 0
-Estimated execution time: 48s - 240s (rough estimate)
+Tests that would be skipped (filtered out or disabled): 50 Estimated execution time: 44s - 220s (rough estimate)

 No actual HTTP requests were made.
 To execute these tests, run the same command without --dry-run